Implementing Hosted Pages

 Note

-The successUrl and cancelUrl parameters override the Success URL and Cancel URL settings in your Merchant portal.
+The successUrl and cancelUrl request parameters override the Success URL and Cancel URL settings in your Merchant portal.
 Omit them in the request to use the URLs defined in your page design settings.

 A successful request returns a response that includes your token in the jwt property: